Binoojiinyag Kinoomaadwin; ECE Diploma Program

 Field placements are completed in the students’ place of employment with the condition that it is in a childcare setting.
 Employers who provide field placement settings require a clear POLICE RECORD CHECK for criminal offences with vulnerable sector screening before accepting a student into the field placement setting.
 The record check MUST be obtained by the student and at the students’ expense prior to the start of the 1st semester and updated every 6 months.
 If a student is unable to obtain this police clearance they will be unable to attend field placement, which results in ineligibility for graduation.
 Additional documents that are required include: Current Immunization Record, TB test, CPR & First Aid Certificate, and a medical exam.

-All NECE students must submit to AEI the following documents PRIOR to commencement of placements (this includes students who may be employed at the placement site).
+All BK:ECE students must submit to AEI the following documents PRIOR to commencement of placements (this includes students who may be employed at the placement site).

 - Current Criminal Record Check with Vulnerable Sector Screening at student expense (less than six (6) months old OR less according to placement site policy)